GBsudo/docs/docs/API-Reference.md

 ```

 ## Steps
-The purchase flow is splitted in different steps.
+The purchase flow is split in different steps.
 User should complete all steps to make a successful purchase.
 You will find the first step to execute in the attribute `nextStep` of the available gateway selected from the `/rate` response and the following steps in the responses of the steps executed.

 ##### Purchase flow
 1. First we call to `/gateways` to get a list of the cryptos, currencies and payment methods availables.
 2. Once we have selected the `fromCurrency`, the `toCurrency`, the `paymentMethod` and the `amount` we want to buy, we make a call to `/rates` to know which gateways are availables for that combination.
 3. If the amount is enough to give us at least one gateway available, we can start the process of buying crypto.
 If not, we should make another call fixing one of the errors described in the attribute `error`.
 4. Now that we have selected the gateway we want to use, we should check the attribute `nextStep` to know which is the first step to start with the purchase flow.
-5. Here you have a ([list of posible steps](#steps)) and instructions to how to execute them.
+5. Here you have a ([list of possible steps](#steps)) and instructions on how to execute them.
 6. Once we complete a step, we will get a new step on the response.
 We will keep executing steps until the flow is finished.

 ![title](images/flow.png)